2 Enoshima, Fujisawa City, 251-0036.

 |1182||Minamoto no Yoritomo prayed here for the conquest of Fujiwara no Hidehira in Oshu.|

 江の島岩屋 (Enoshima Iwaya Cave) is located at the southern coast of the small limestone island Enoshima.
 The island is connected to the main island and the rest of the prefecture by a road bridge.
 The eastern part of the island is actually a harbour and the western part is a limestone rock with steep cliff faces.
 The cave entrance is in the middle of the cliff face and is reached across a 128 m long bridge.
 It offers a great view of Sagami Bay and Mount Fuji, Hakone, and Izu.
-There are actually two caves, the First Cave and the Second Cave.
-Yes we know, the names are a little silly, but that's what we read.
-The cave contains numerous historical and cultural exhibits.
-The first cave is considered a religious place and many visitors enter it with a candle in the hand.
-The candles are offered for free at the entrance.
+There are two caves, the First Cave and the Second Cave, yes we know, the names are a little silly, but that's how it is.

 In the 13th year (552 A.D. by traditional dating) of the reign of Emperor Kinmei, dark clouds covered the sea at the watergate (entrance) to the lake from the estuary of the Southern Sea (Sagami Bay) at Eno.

 The clouds lasted from around 8:00 pm of the 12th day to 8:00 am of the 23rd day of the fourth month.

 Large earthquakes shook the earth day and night.

 Then the goddess appeared above the clouds, with servants at her left and right.

 The myriad spirits — dragon-spirits, the spirits of water, fire, thunder, and lightning, as well as mountain spirits, ghosts, spirits of the dead, and demons — made great boulders descend from above the clouds and rocks and sand spurt up from the bottom of the sea.